SAP-archive/cloud-sample-spaceflight-hana/docs/consumeRemoteDataModel.md

 The name `reuseTableData` is declared in the `bin` object of the top-level [`package.json`](https://github.com/SAP/cloud-sample-spaceflight/blob/master/package.json) file of the external repository.
 This means that the name `reuseTableData` is available in the path used by `npm install` and can now be referenced by any other dependant NPM module.

-The result of running this script is that the `.hdbtabledata` and `.csv` files are copied from the `node_modules` folder into our `db/src/gen` folder after the CDS compiler has run.
+The result of running this script is that the `.hdbtabledata` and `.csv` files are copied from the `node_modules/spaceflight-model/db` folder into our `db/src/gen` folder.

 ## 3) Using the Referenced Data Model

 We have now done three things:

-1. We have declared an NPM dependency for an external repository that contains a CDS Data Model
+1. We have declared an NPM dependency on an external repository that contains a CDS Data Model
 1. We have given this dependency the name `spaceflight-model`
 1. We have invoked a workaround script called `reuseTableData` to copy the instructions for loading our database tables into our local `db/src/gen` folder